defold/template-webmonetization/README.md

+# Introduction
+[Web Monetization](https://webmonetization.org/) is an open technology that allows someone viewing a webpage or playing a web game to stream very small payments (micropayments) to the creator in real time.
+It is an exciting new and non-intrusive way for game developers to monetize their web games while at the same time offering premium content to their paying players.

 # Configuration

-Add your payment pointer to ["game.project"](defold://open?path=/game.project).
-Payment pointers are provided by a number of different [companies offering digital wallets](https://webmonetization.org/) (Web Monetization Wallets).
+Add your payment pointer to [game.project](defold://open?path=/game.project) in the Web Monetization section.
+Payment pointers are provided by a number of different [companies offering digital wallets](https://defold.com/manuals/web-monetization/#web-monetization-wallets).

+# Learn more
+Visit the [official Defold manual on Web Monetization](https://defold.com/manuals/web-monetization) to learn more about Web Monetization and how to use it in your Defold web games.